utima-solutions/eslint-config/README.md

 ```

 ## Usage
-Create `eslint.config.js` in the root of your directory with following contents:
+Create `eslint.config.mjs` in the root of your directory with following contents:

 ```js
 import baseConfig from '@utima/eslint-config';